the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 Animation Name|String|Name of the animation you are creating|animation_01 Frame Rate|Integer|How fast the animation will run|8

+To manually create the desired animation, you can :
+* drag-drop sprites to align them accordingly
+* FlipX
+* FlipY
+* Delete a sprite you don't need

 ### Create an animation

 Select at least 2 neightboor sprites thanks to the SHIFT key and right-click.

 ![import_animation_create.png](./../media/import/import_animation_create.PNG)

-Once created, the animation can be selected, renamed, edited and run with the [Play] button.
+Once created, the animation can be selected, renamed, edited and preview-run with the [Play] button.

 ![import_animation_created.png](./../media/import/import_animation_created.PNG)

-### Perform actions on individual sprites
+### Actions on animation
+To manually create the desired animation, you can :
+* drag-drop sprites to align them accordingly
+* FlipX
+* FlipY
+* Delete the sprite